What Does the Bhagavad Gita Say About Reincarnation?

 No, it’s not what it looks like.

-Krishna clearly states in the above verse that whatever thoughts are prevalent at the time of one’s death, determine their next birth.
+Krishna clearly states in the above verse that whatever thoughts are prevalent at the time of one’s death, determines their next birth.
 Nonetheless, we shouldn’t come to the conclusion that it is only by remembering God at the time of death that God will save you from thousand rebirths.

 For example, you could try teaching your pet parrot basic words like “hello” or “Have a good day”.
 But if someone attacks the bird, it will often forget all that it’s learned and go back to its natural sound of squawking.
 So, thoughts created through lifelong habits naturally continue at the time of death.
 This is why it is really hard to remember God at the time of your death.
 Because everyone thinks, “What will happen to my family after my death,” “Oh I have a beautiful wife I don’t want to die,” etc.